Changes Leading To Improvements Within Dallas 911

 DALLAS (CBSDFW.COM) – Long wait times and in some cases, no response when calling 911 has once again become a major problem within the City of Dallas.

-After receiving severe scrutiny from city leaders and residents, on Monday night, June 28, Dallas 911 gave an update on the situation.READ MORE: Plano Woman Shares Dangerously Close Encounter With Mower Blade On LBJ Freeway
+After receiving severe scrutiny from city leaders and residents, on Monday night, June 28, Dallas 911 gave an update on the situation.READ MORE: Search On For Suspect In Shooting Of 18-Year-Old Michael Anthony Contreras-Kelly In Dallas

 Earlier this month, it was taking an average of 13 seconds for a 911 call to get answered in the City of Dallas.
 That’s more of twice as long as it took the same time last year.